Sega Games Collection

 Cultural Impact & Legacy

 From arcade soundtracks that defined electronic music to characters like Sonic becoming global icons, Sega's influence permeates gaming culture.
-The company's willingness to take risks – whether through experimental hardware or mature content – cemented its reputation as an industry pioneer whose innovations continue inspiring developers worldwide.Golden Axe
+The company's willingness to take risks – whether through experimental hardware or mature content – cemented its reputation as an industry pioneer whose innovations continue inspiring developers worldwide.A 1986 rescue mission shooter where players pilot a helicopter through enemy territory to rescue hostages, balancing fuel management with tactical combat against tanks and fighter jets.

 Joe Musashi returns in this seminal ninja action game featuring branching paths and iconic boss battles against licensed characters like Spider-Man and Godzilla.